 Internships & Career Development

-For students interning in Chicago, New York, and Washington D.C., the IOP augments students’ work experiences through supplemental programs, speakers and site visits that highlight the wide range of careers available to them in public service and politics.
-The IOP also provides career development opportunities for students; these include career advising, career guides for fields within politics and public service, alumni mentoring opportunities, and access to job and internship opportunities.
+For students interning in Washington D.C., the IOP augments students’ work experiences through the Charles H. Percy Summer in Washington Program, which features speakers, and site visits that highlight the wide range of careers available to them in public service and politics.

 During the academic year, the IOP leads the Urban Policy and Research Program (UPReP) for undergraduate and graduate students.
 In partnership with the UChicago Urban Labs, UPReP offers students paid, substantive research and policy internships at local government agencies, enabling these students to apply their rigorous academic training to urban challenges.

 Additional Career Development resources help students focus on career exploration and next steps after internships.
 Workshops with politicians and policymakers, career advising hours, alumni mentoring opportunities, and access to job postings further enhance the program and help the IOP support students in finding careers that match their skills and goals.

 Working in D.C. didn’t seem like a realistic consideration in my mind until I got involved at the IOP....
 Now I’m extremely fortunate to be starting an opportunity there in the summer.
 I’m incredibly thankful to the IOP for providing these opportunities and truly opening new doors to me.” — Paola del Toro, AB'20